GabrielDokov/react-user-list-task/README.md

-# react-user-list-task# User and Task Management Dashboard
+# User and Task Management Dashboard

 This is a web application built with React and TypeScript that serves as a client for the JSONPlaceholder API.
 It allows users to view, edit, and manage a list of users, their posts, and a shared task list with advanced filtering and pagination.